 The DSRR typically reviews cases that may result in separation from the College.
 In cases involving more than one Respondent, the DSRR, may permit the Formal Resolution meeting concerning each student to be conducted separately or jointly.

 During the Formal Resolution meeting the DSRR or designee meets individually with the Respondent(s) to present an overview of the allegations.
 The alleged violations are explained as well as the range of possible and reasonable sanctions.
 During this meeting, the Respondent has the opportunity to provide a personal perspective and to ask questions.
 Similarly, in a separate meeting, the DSRR or designee may meet with the Complainant as needed.

 Pertinent records, exhibits and written statements may be accepted by the DSRR or designee for consideration.
 The DSSR or designee may arrange to meet individually with witnesses or other relevant parties.

 During the individual Formal Resolution meetings, the Complainant and the Respondent(s) have the right to be supported by any representative they choose who is a member of the College community, unless the community member is also a Respondent in the case being considered, or if the College identifies any conflict of interest.
 Parents/guardians may not support Respondents or Complainants.
 Community representatives are there to provide emotional support to a party.
 They cannot speak, respond, take notes, record, or otherwise participate in the meeting.
 Delays will not normally be allowed due to the scheduling conflicts of a representative.
 If a representative disrupts the Formal Resolution meeting, the representative may be asked to remain silent, leave the room, or the Formal Resolution meeting may be rescheduled without that representative in attendance.
 Students should identify the community representative to the Student Conduct Administrator two days before the Formal Resolution meeting.

-All procedural questions are subject to the final decision of the Dean of Students.
+All procedural questions are subject to the final decision of the Vice President for Student Life.